 Dalal Ridha Reception Staff

 Dalal joined us in June 2016 and is a very experienced practice receptionist.
 She is at the front desk most mornings and looks forward to greeting you at the practice.
 Dalal is also one of the co-ordinators for the Patient Participation Group (PPG) here at the Grand Union Health Centre.

 Yassin joined us as an interpreter in 2015 and was employed as a full time receptionist from January 2016.
-He has recently taken over the management of the premises.
+He is currently the premises manager and worsk with the document management team.
 He speaks Arabic and Somali.